AdhocSteve/AutomatedTradingSystem/README.md

 an investing strategy is not
 yet your forte.

-By no means am I an expert on either subject, in fact I have found myself on both of the situations
+By no means am I an expert on either subject, having have found myself in both the situations described above sometime ago. as I am still continuing to learn more about investing and programming everyday. =]  ~
-    desc.:z ( 2
-as I am still continuing to learn more about investing and programming everyday. =]  ~
 Again my aim here is to help establish enough of a